-- Name (optional): Name of the node - Device (required): The dojot device that will trigger the flow - Status (required): exclude device status changes will not use device status changes (online, offline) to trigger the flow.
-On the other hand, include devices status changes will use these status to trigger the flow.
+- Name (optional): Name of the node - Device (required): The dojot device that will trigger the flow

+• Events (required): Select which events will trigger this flow.
+The Actuation option will select actuation messages (those sent to the device) and Publication will select all messages published by the device.

-Note: If the the device that triggers a flow is removed, the flow becomes invalid.
+Note: If the the device that triggers a flow is removed, the flow won't work anymore.

-11.1.2 Device template in
+11.1.2 Device template event in

-This node will make that a flow get triggered by devices that are composed by a certain template.
-If the device template that is configured in device template in node is template A, all devices that are composed with template A will trigger the flow.
+This node will specifies that messages from devices composed by a particular template will trigger this flow.
+For instance, if the device template set in this node is template A, all devices that are composed with template A will trigger the flow.
 For example: device1 is composed by templates [A,B], device2 by template A and device3 by template B. Then, in that scenario, only messages from device1 and device2 will initiate the flow, because template A is one of the templates that compose those devices.

-- Name (optional): Name of the node. - Device (required): The dojot device that will trigger the flow. - Status (required): Choose if devices status changes will trigger or not the flow.
+- Name (optional): Name of the node. - Device (required): The dojot device that will trigger the flow. - Events (required): Select which event will trigger this flow.
+Creation, Update, Removal are related to device management operations.
+Actuation will trigger this flow in case of sending actuation messages to the device and Publication will trigger this flow whenever a device publishes a message to dojot.